-In 2004, Mary Pat Matheson, executive director, secured the most prestigious exhibit in the Garden's history, Chihuly in the Garden.
-An exhibition of 50 original glass sculptures by internationally renowned glass artist Dale Chihuly were on display at the Garden from May - October, with an extended run through December.
-The nine-month blockbuster exhibition, sponsored by Target Stores, brought the Garden to the forefront of cultural tourism in the Southeast.
-More Information
+In 2004, Mary Pat Matheson, Garden President & CEO, secured the most prestigious exhibit in the Garden's history, Chihuly in the Garden.
+An exhibition of 50 original glass sculptures by internationally renowned glass artist Dale Chihuly were on display at the Garden.
+The nine-month blockbuster exhibition brought the Garden to the forefront of cultural tourism in the Southeast.

-Niki in the Garden, presented by Turner Broadcasting System, Inc., at the Atlanta Botanical Garden was the world's largest exhibition of internationally renowned artist Niki de Saint Phalle's outdoor sculptures ever presented.
-On the scale of Chihuly in the Garden in 2004, this spectacular exhibition featured Saint Phalle's imaginative, monumental artwork beautifully displayed throughout the Garden.
-More Information
+In 2006, Niki in the Garden was the world's largest exhibition of internationally renowned artist Niki de Saint Phalle's outdoor sculptures ever presented.
+On the scale of Chihuly in the Garden, this spectacular exhibition featured Saint Phalle's imaginative, monumental artwork beautifully displayed throughout the Garden.

-In 2008, the Atlanta Botanical Garden once again showcased fine contemporary art in an extraordinary garden setting.
-Sculpture in Motion, Art Choreographed by Nature, was the most extensive survey of outdoor kinetic art thus far, and featured 32 medium and large scale outdoor kinetic sculptures.
-More Information
+In 2008, the Garden showcased fine contemporary art in an extraordinary garden setting with Sculpture in Motion: Art Choreographed by Nature.
+The most extensive survey of outdoor kinetic art thus far, Sculpture in Motion featured 32 medium and large scale outdoor kinetic sculptures.